-15.4.2.
+16.4.2.
 Risk arising from central counterparties

 A central counterparty (CCP) acts as an intermediary institution in certain transactions for the Fund, particularly in transactions involving derivative financial instruments.
 In this case, it acts as a buyer to the seller and the seller to the buyer.
-A CCP hedges against the risk that its business partners may not be able to provide the agreed services through a series of protection mechanisms that enable it at any time to offset losses from the transactions entered into (e.g. through collateralisation).
-Despite these protections, the possibility that a CCP may itself become overindebted and fail cannot be ruled out, which could also affect the claims of the Company for the Fund.
+A CCP hedges against the risk that its business partner will be unable to provide the agreed services through a number of protective mechanisms that allow it at any time to compensate for losses resulting from the transactions entered into (e.g. through collateral).
+Despite these protections, the failure of a CCP that is itself overindebted cannot be ruled out, which could also affect the claims of the Company for the Fund.
 This can result in losses to the Fund.